drufball/yosai/_drafts/intrigue.md

 Soundstealer scoffed.
 "What does it matter who is the strongest squad of children?
 Your ultimate strength is more important."

 "Fine!
 We don't need your contracts anyways.
-We'll find out own."
+We'll find our own."

 Moto sat with his mouth slightly open.
 What just happened?
 They had succeeded.
 That was supposed to bring him closer to Soundstealer.
 But just like that it was falling away.